 Building on Bristol's 'joined up' approach to healthier urban development, the SHINE team will collate and improve the collection of baseline data, promote links between key stakeholders and local communities, develop evidence-based interventions, and use these findings to promote good practice.

-For example, working with the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West), the HIT is reviewing evidence of the link between improvements to the built environment and public health.
+For example, working with the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West), the HIT is reviewing evidence of the link between improvements to the built environment and public health.

 Another area of interest is to support and promote safe environments for outdoor play and active travel.
 This has included a review of the links between academic attainment and children's physical activity and how this can deliver benefits across areas of public policy.